bitfireAT/nc_ext_dav_push/README.md

 # Nextcloud extension for WebDAV-Push

-`nc_ext_dav_push` is a [Nextcloud](https://github.com/nextcloud/server) extension to demonstrate [WebDAV-Push](https://github.com/bitfireAT/webdav-push/) support on calendars and addressbooks.
+`dav_push` is a [Nextcloud](https://github.com/nextcloud/server) extension to demonstrate [WebDAV-Push](https://github.com/bitfireAT/webdav-push/) support on calendars and addressbooks.

 It is the server part of our efforts to draft a WebDAV-Push standard and provide a working implementation (server + client) in order to demonstrate it.

-> [!WARNING]
-> This extension is in an early stage of development.
-It is for demonstration and testing purposes only.
-Don't use it on production systems!

-You can however install/enable the extension to test it and disable or remove it again at any time.
-When the extension is disabled, it doesn't influence your system.

 ## About WebDAV-Push